irwtdvoys/aoc-2022/readme.md

 ##### Day 13

 Had some trouble with part 1, misunderstood that checking stops on arrays once a successfull match is found.
 Spaceship operator came in handy then!
 Changed the comparison method in part 2 to allow it to be used in a `usort`, part 2 might have looked cleaner if I kept the packets encoded so the search was more efficient.

+##### Day 14

+Had to resort to a couple of cheeky throws to bail out when the sand reached its end goal but on the hole straight forward.